 In 2011 the Council expanded their partnership with the Sullivan County Department of Health & Family Services to include direct support to families in need of child care assistance.
 This includes technical and payment support for child care providers as well.

-In 2017 we offered the first ever Child Development Credential (CDA) classes for Center staff and added two trainers certified to train CPR & First Aid to our child care providers.
-The inaugural CDA class graduated in November of 2017.
+We continued to offer the Child Development Credential (CDA) classes for Center staff and added two trainers certified to train CPR & First Aid to our child care providers.

 MESSAGE FROM THE EXECUTIVE DIRECTOR

 Hello Friends and Neighbors,